 The device measures particulates (such as the smoke you you can see from the exhaust of a badly driven/faulty diesel vehicle), but not, unfortunately, NOx (and we already know that EU NOx limits have been broken at the nearby Selly Oak Triangle junction).
 The node also measures temperature and humidity.
-The graphs below will update each time you load this page, and as more data becomes available with the passing of time, more graphs will be added.

 How You Can Contribute

-Two measurement nodes in a city the size of Birmingham is dismal, but fortunately it's pretty easy to make your own sensor if you have access to a PC (Linux or Windows) or a Mac to flash the microcontroller and you can accurately follow step-by-step instructions.
+It's pretty easy to make your own sensor if you have access to a PC (Linux or Windows) or a Mac to flash the microcontroller and you can accurately follow step-by-step instructions.

-The Push Bikes Sensor deviates from the suggested construction method.
+The Push Bikes sensor deviates from the suggested construction method.
 Firstly, everything is soldered to strip-board, but if this is not an option for you, using a wooden base-board with sticky pads would be less likely to result in damage than the suggested arrangement.
 On the subject of damage, the components are static sensitive, so when working with them either wear an anti-static strap, or periodically touch something that is earthed, such as the unpainted parts of a radiator.
 You wont be able to make the suggested housing in the UK because the relevant pipe fittings, whilst very cheap and easily available in Germany, are not easily obtainable in the UK.
 So you'll have to improvise; The Push Bikes sensor is housed in a bird box coated with four coats of yacht varnish.
 The the total cost was about £60.

 OK Lab also appear to be looking for donations, presumably to fund the servers, but you will need a little knowledge of German to safely navigate donating.

 These are the parts we used for the Push Bikes node: